pinglainstitute/pinglainstitute.github.io/_pages/home.md

 Any organisation will need funding to fulfil its aims and goals.
 We are humbly requesting donations from members and the general public to our bank account with the following details.

-* Account Name:
+* Account Name: Pingla Institute Ltd
-* Bank: Westpac Banking Corporation:
+* Bank: Westpac Banking Corporation
 * Address: Bondi Junction, Sydney, Australia
-* Account Number:
+* Account Number: 173429
-* BSB:
+* BSB: 032066
+* BIC/SWIFT: WPACAU2S (WPACAU2SXXX)

 We would like to know how you would like us to spend your donation and you can give that as a statement narration, i.e. i.
 Hindu Studies, ii.
-Artificial Intelligence, iii.
-Pingla activity
+Artificial Intelligence, iii. any Pingla activity

 #### Contact